mikeireland/pyghost/doc/intro.rst

 Basic Code Use
 ==============

-As of May 2015, this code can only easily be used by running/copying the example lines of code down the bottom of ghostsim.py.
+Help for each of the modules inclues the simplest lines of code needed to run them.

 Simulation Algorithms
 =====================